liftbridge-io/liftbridge/documentation/envelope_protocol.md

 non-backwards-compatible way.
 Adding fields to the messages should not require a version bump.

+Currently, the only supported protocol version is v0, i.e. `0x00`.

 ### HeaderLen [1 byte]

 The header length is the offset of the payload.
 This is included primarily for